Erratic Swimming Needs a Fast Context Check

 When to Be Concerned

-Most cases of erratic swimming resolve once the environmental trigger is corrected.
-However, contact an exotic veterinarian if:
+Some cases of erratic swimming improve once the environmental trigger is corrected.
+Contact an exotic veterinarian if:

 Preventing Erratic Swimming